ShivashishY/shiva/content/posts/blockchain-guide-for-noobs.md

 **Understand Blockchain Technology in simple words by this example**

-Let's say you have a file of transactions (a &quot;node&quot;) on your computer (a &quot;ledger&quot;).
-Two government accountants (which we call &quot;miners&quot;) also have the same file in their system (hence they are &quot;distributed&quot;).
+Let's say you have a file of transactions (a  node ) on your computer (a  ledger ).
+Two government accountants (which we call  miners ) also have the same file in their system (hence they are  distributed ).
 As soon as you make a transaction, your computer e-mails both of those accountants to inform them.

-Every accountant wants to first check whether you can afford it or not (and in return, they can get their salary which is &quot;Bitcoins&quot; or not).
+Every accountant wants to first check whether you can afford it or not (and in return, they can get their salary which is  Bitcoins  or not).

-Whichever of these two checks first and finally validates it and presses &quot;REPLY ALL&quot;, while with this he also attaches his logic to verify that transaction, and it is called &quot;Proof of Work&quot;.
+Whichever of these two checks first and finally validates it and presses  REPLY ALL , while with this he also attaches his logic to verify that transaction, and it is called  Proof of Work .
 Is called.

 If in the meantime, if that second accountant also agrees, then everyone updates their files of transactions…..
-This whole process or concept is called &quot;Blockchain&quot; technology.
+This whole process or concept is called  Blockchain  technology.

 Therefore, blockchain is such an incorruptible digital ledger of transactions that is programmed to record virtually everything.
-All the list of records that are in the blockchain is called &quot;block&quot;.
+All the list of records that are in the blockchain is called  block .
 Therefore, this blockchain is always a continuously growing list of records that are linked and secured.

 **Who Invented Blockchain Technology?**